jfactory-es/jfactory-starterkit/README.md

 If you prefer to run this application without webpack, uncomment the scripts in the index.html and edit the app.js as explained in comments.

-Because fetch() does not allow local urls, you may need to re-target their urls to something external, or load the application from your own local server.
+Because fetch() does not allow local paths, you may need to re-target their urls to something external, or load the application from your own local server.